 Yet, not a single team has signed Colin Kaepernick since the end of of the 2016 season.
 There are likely several reasons why that hasn't happened — perhaps some even about Kaepernick kneeling during the national anthem, protesting social injustice, racial inequality and police brutality — but it doesn't change the fact that his phone hasn't rang about a new football deal.

-Talking to reporters on the South Lawn of the White House on Friday, someone asked President Trump, “Should Colin Kapernick get an opportunity to play in the NFL” and the POTUS gave a very straight-forward answer.
+Talking to reporters on the South Lawn of the White House in August, someone asked President Trump, "Should Colin Kapernick get an opportunity to play in the NFL" and the POTUS gave a very straight-forward answer.

 It makes sense, right?
 After all, the NFL boasts the very best of the best football players in the world and anyone on the roster should meet that criteria.
 That's the way Trump feels and definitely knows NFL owners like New England Patriots owner Robert Kraft would pick him up if he could help win his NFL team football games.